sodazone/ocelloids-sdk/examples/README.md

-# 🧪 Ocelloids SDK Examples
+# Ocelloids SDK Examples

 The Ocelloids SDK Examples provide demonstrations of various functionalities offered by Ocelloids.
-They serve as a reference for integrating Ocelloids into your own projects.
+They serve as a reference for integrating Ocelloids into your own projects and as a test bench.

 ## Running the Examples